tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-23-markprompt-questions-and-answers.md

 - AI
 keywords:
 rebrandly: https://idbwrtng.com/markprompt-questions-and-answers
-description: "After exploring <a href='https://markprompt.com'>Markprompt</a> a bit, I had a few questions, mostly around how to optimize content for ingestion.
-I asked the co-founder <a href='https://www.linkedin.com/in/michaelfester'>Michael Fester</a> if he’d be up for a Q&A post, and he agreed.
-The exchange is below."
+description: "Last week I played around with <a href='https://markprompt.com'>Markprompt</a>, integrating it in a basic way on my <a href='/learnapidoc'>API doc site</a> (click the Chat button).
+During the process, I had a few questions, mostly around how to optimize content for embedding.
+I asked the co-founder, Michael Fester, if he’d be up for a Q&A post, and he agreed.
+Our Q&A exchange covers everything covers everything from the history of Markprompt to strategies for links, analytics workflows, optimal page sizes, preventing hallucination, structure and semantics, branding, privacy, and more.
+If you’re looking to move toward integrating GPT-style chat into your docs, especially with Markprompt, this post might help clarify some details."
 ---

 ## Background and overview

-Before jumping into the Q&A details, let me provide some background on [Markprompt](https://markprompt.com/).
+Before jumping into the Q&A details, let me provide some background on Markprompt.
 As I mentioned in a previous post, Markprompt builds a GPT-4 prompt based on a specific set of docs.
 For example, after providing a GitHub repo URL or a folder of Markdown or HTML documents, Markprompt trains its AI on the content and then builds an interactive GPT-chat based on it.
 Unlike other AI chats, Markprompt sticks with the sources you trained it on.
 You can publish the prompt either as a React component or as a web component (the latter just involves using some JS, CSS, and HTML).

-I explored Markprompt a bit and made a quick implementation on my [API doc site](/learnapidoc/), adding a GPT Chat button.
-I realized that I had a ton of questions and decided to reach out to Michael to ask my questions.
-Our Q&A exchange covers everything from the history of Markprompt, strategies for links, analytics, page sizes, documentation trends with chat integration, preventing hallucination, structure and semantics, Markdown formatting, product roadmaps, token costs, facets of interaction, synonyms, templates, branding, privacy, React, content updates, user feedback on responses, expanding beyond embedded content, and more.

-If you’re looking to move toward integrating GPT-style chat into your docs, especially with Markprompt, this post might help clarify a lot of detail.

 ## Q&A